JNavith/tailwindcss-theme-variants/README.md

 **Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
 This means that in IE11, themes cannot be controlled, and in some cases the default theme won't work at all without [preprocessing](https://github.com/postcss/postcss-custom-properties).

-**Responsive**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on the current breakpoint.
+**Responsive**: While "inside" of a theme, it must be possible to "activate" classes depending on the current breakpoint.
 For instance, it has to be possible to change `background-color` when **both** the screen is `sm` **and** the current theme is `dark`.

-**Stacked variants**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on pseudoselector conditions, such as `:focus`, `:nth-child(even)`, `.group:hover `, etc.
+**Stacked variants**: While "inside" of a theme, it must be possible to "activate" classes depending on pseudoselector conditions.
+For instance, it has to be possible to change the text color when **both** the theme is `green` **and** the text is `:hover`ed over.

 Plugins that have a 🟡 support only some of the variants in Tailwind's core, and none that come from other variant-registering plugins.

-**Supports `prefers-color-scheme` or other media queries**: Because [any media query can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), any plugin marked as not supporting [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) could "support" it by adding or removing classes or data attributes, like can be seen in the [`prefers-dark.js` script](https://github.com/ChanceArthur/tailwindcss-dark-mode/blob/master/prefers-dark.js) that some theme plugins recommend.
+**Supports `prefers-color-scheme` or other media queries**: Because [any media query can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), any plugin marked as not supporting [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) could "support" it by adding or removing classes or data attributes, like the [`prefers-dark.js` script](https://github.com/ChanceArthur/tailwindcss-dark-mode/blob/master/prefers-dark.js) does.
 This approach still comes with the caveats that
 1. JavaScriptless visitors will not have the site's theme reflect their preferred one
-2. It could still be possible for a flash of unthemed content to appear before the appropriate theme is activated
+2. It could still be possible for a flash of unthemed content to appear before the appropriate theme is activated (unless you block rendering by executing the script immediately in `head`)
 3. Your site will immediately jump between light and dark instead of smoothly transitioning with the rest of the screen on macOS

 **[`tailwindcss-prefers-dark-mode`](https://github.com/javifm86/tailwindcss-prefers-dark-mode)** and **[experimental `darkModeVariant`](https://github.com/tailwindlabs/tailwindcss/pull/2279)**: cannot use selectors and media queries at the same time; it's one or the other, so you have to put a ✅ in one row and ❌ in the other.